 Some home remedial measures may provide relief from stomach ache to your child, such as:

 1. Chamomile Tea

-The anti-inflammatory and sedative properties of chamomile tea helps relax the muscles, and are very effective in treating stomach cramping.
+The anti-inflammatory and sedative properties of chamomile tea help relax the muscles and are very effective in treating stomach cramping.

 Yoghurt contains good bacteria, which are effective in neutralizing stomach aches that are caused due to bacterial infections.

 Mint helps to fight harmful bacteria, and lemon is effective in dealing with constipation.
 A cup of tea made with lemon and mint can help in treating stomach pain.